pollfish/docs/android-ironsource-adapter.md

 <br/>

-> **Note:** If you have already implemented Rewarded Ads in your app you can skip this step
+> **Note:** If you have already implemented Rewarded Ads in your app you can skip this step.

 <br/>

-IImport the following packages
+Import the following packages.

 <span style="text-decoration:underline">Kotlin</span>